 5. Wake up and smell the the peppermint.
 But lay off the ylang-ylang.
 The scent of peppermint has been found to enhance memory and increase the ability to concentrate, whereas ylang-ylang impaired memory and lengthened processing speed.
 In terms of subjective mood peppermint increased alertness and ylang-ylang decreased it, but significantly increased calmness.

 6. Raise the roof.
 Bizarre as it seems, recent research supports the idea that ceiling height has a significant effect on cognitive processing.
-Study participants given a memory test in a high-ceiling room did better on concentration-demanding free recall tasks (tasks in which they’re not given any recall cues, like categories).
+Study participants given a memory test in a high-ceiling room did better on concentration-demanding free recall tasks.